brandur/org/drafts/mediator.md

 end
 ```

-This pattern helps produce a convention that helps keep important logic out of endpoints and in the more readily accessible mediator classes.
-It also keeps unit tests for the endpoints focused on what those endpoints are responsible for: authentication, parameter and permission checks, serialization, etc. For success cases, we can mock out the mediator's call and response and focus on doing more comprehensive tests on the business logic in the mediator's own unit tests.
+This pattern produces a convention that helps keep important logic out of endpoints and in the more readily accessible mediator classes.
+It also keeps unit tests for the endpoints focused on what those endpoints are responsible for: authentication, parameter and permission checks, serialization, and the like.
+For success cases, we can mock out the mediator's call and response and focus on doing more comprehensive tests on the business logic in the mediator's own unit tests.
 The entire stack still gets exercised at the integration test level, but we don't have to get into the same level of exhaustive testing there.

 A mocked endpoint unit test might look like the following (note that the specs are using the [rr](https://github.com/rr/rr) mocking syntax):